JohnJohnW/JohnJohnW/README.md

 # Hey, I'm John 👋

-I am interested in all things tech, especially legal tech.
+I’m passionate about all things technology, with a special interest in legal tech and how innovative solutions can streamline processes, enhance access to information, and create smarter workflows.

 ## `$ whoami`